DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 ### 2.2 Code

-- Create GitHub repository for the project.
+- Create a GitHub repository for the project.
 - Implement the code requirements.

 **Requirements:**

-- Create a function that print current app version.
-It should print the version then exit the application.
+- Create a function that prints the current app version.
+It should print the version and then exit the application.
 - Use [Semantic Versioning](https://semver.org/) for the app version starting with `v0.0.1`.

 ### 2.3 Containers

-- Create Dockerfile for the project.
+- Create a Dockerfile for the project.
 - Build the Docker image and run it locally.

 ### 2.4 Testing